Yukon Land Claims: Together Today for Our Children Tomorrow

 In January 1973, Chief Elijah Smith wrote Together Today for Our Children Tomorrow.
 Smith, together with a delegation of other Yukon elders, including Roddy Blackjack of the Little Salmon/Carmacks First Nation, presented this text to Prime Minister Pierre Trudeau as the basis of the Yukon First Nations' claim to regain independence and self-governing authority.

 In the introduction, Smith writes about the Yukon Native Brotherhood seeking a settlement that is fair and just both for the Yukon First Nations and the Government of Canada.
 In the second part, Smith discusses the struggles of the Aboriginals of Canada in recent history since European colonization, which altered their lives.
 Smith highlighted the major events that altered the Aboriginals' way of life.
-He included the Fur Trade, the Klondike Gold Rush of 1896, Residential Schools, and construction of the Alaska and Dawson highways.
+He included the Fur Trade, the Klondike Gold Rush of 1896, Residential Schools, and construction of the Alaska highway.
 In the third part, he explored contemporary issues of the early 1970s.
 Smith tried to break the stereotype of the Yukon Aboriginals at the time, challenging stereotypes by the Whiteman.
 Smith also provided the Aboriginals perspective on the Whiteman.
 He acknowledges the distinction between the cultures of the Whiteman and the Aboriginals, saying that is why the Aboriginals must have the ability to manage their own societies.
 Smith demonstrates that such a settlement can benefit the future generations.
 In the fourth part, titled "Tomorrow," Smith explained how the Yukon First Nations would use their independence if a settlement was reached.
 He noted eight different areas they would focus on: